Empower Your Practice

 Expert Verified

-This article examines how to automate medical payroll with practice management software specifically for the UK market.
+This article examines how to automate medical payroll with practice management software specifically for the US market.
 We will explore why generic accounting tools often fail to address the nuances of locum shift calculations and how an integrated system can eliminate these errors.

 Why Generic Payroll Tools Fail Medical Clinics

 Many practice managers attempt to manage their clinic's finances using standard accounting software or spreadsheets.
 While these tools are adequate for businesses with predictable, repetitive billing cycles, they struggle to cope with the dynamic nature of healthcare staffing.
+Even robust healthcare payroll software must be tightly integrated with clinical workflows to truly succeed.

 The primary failure point is the disconnect between clinical activity and financial reporting.
 When a locum doctor works three different shift types in a single week, a generic payroll system requires manual data entry to input the correct varying rates.
 This manual intervention is where costly errors creep in, leading to underpayment of staff or unexpected tax liabilities.